JinyuanSun/PXDesign/README.md

 **Codebase Acknowledgements**:

-The evaluation and filtering modules in this repository (specifically within [PXDesignBench](https://github.com/bytedance/PXDesignBench)) utilize the codebase of [ColabDesign](https://github.com/sokrypton/ColabDesign).
+This repository (specifically within [PXDesignBench](https://github.com/bytedance/PXDesignBench)) utilizes the codebase of [ColabDesign](https://github.com/sokrypton/ColabDesign) in a part of the filtering modules.
 We thank [Dr. Sergey Ovchinnikov](https://github.com/sokrypton) and contributors for their outstanding integration of ProteinMPNN and AF2-IG interfaces, which accelerated our development.

 **Methodological Foundations**:

 If you use this repository, please cite our preprint.
-Additionally, as our pipeline integrates **AF2-IG** and **ProteinMPNN** for filtering and sequence design, we strongly encourage citing their original papers to respect the methods used.
+Additionally, our pipeline heavily relies on [**Protenix**](https://github.com/bytedance/Protenix) for structure prediction and confidence estimation, and integrates **AF2-IG** and **ProteinMPNN** for filtering and sequence design.
+We strongly encourage citing these original papers to respect the methods used.

 ```bibtex
 /* ================== PXDesign & Protenix ================== */